-The course will be evaluated with a mid-term exam.
+The course will be evaluated with a mid-term exam and a final work.
 We will handle during the course a series of problems sets with their solutions.
-Students should also develop an essay on a sectoral policy topic of specialization and explore connections between areas covered during the course.
+Students should also develop a work on a sectoral policy topic of specialization and explore connections between areas covered during the course.
+Presence and participation will be rewarded.